CodeYourFuture/syllabus/docs/js-core-1/week-1/homework.md

 https://www.freecodecamp.org/learn

 Make sure you have completed the following lessons from the Basic JavaScript course: All the lessons starting at _Comment Your JavaScript Code_ **up to and including** _Find the length of a string_

+## 8) Course Checklist (PD - 15 min)

+Previous CYF trainees built the following course checklist to self-assess their understanding.

+1. Reflect on your understanding so far
+2. Fill in the course checklist for HTML/CSS
+3. Take the PDF to your study group and work on the areas you have identified

+You can use [this checklist](https://cyf-course-checklist.netlify.app/) throughout the course.